Exploring the Interplay of Interference and Queues in Unlicensed Spectrum Bands for UAV Networks: Numerical Results

-In Fig. \ref{Fig. 2}, the expected throughput is evaluated by different values for the channel fading threshold for both interferer nodes ($\beta_m$) and the source node ($\beta_n$).
-All the nodes (10 nodes in our scenario) are assumed to have a Rician channel since we place the UAV at the altitude of 50 m, in most of the cases, we will have an LoS channel in the main and interference links.
-From the results, it is obvious, as the $\beta_m$ increases, interferer nodes send fewer packets and enqueue them.
-So, we will experience lower interference in the main link, which means higher SINR and packets can be decoded easily at the UAV.
-Another observation from this figure is that when $\beta_n$ increases for the source node from the lower bound to the upper bound, we will see different behaviors in the expected throughput.
-The reason is that, as $\beta_n$ starts from the lower bound, the impact of $P_n^{err}(\boldsymbol{\beta})$ is more than the $P_n^{dly}(\beta_n)$ and $P_n^{ov}(\beta_n)$ since the source node sends its packets in most of the time even under bad channel conditions.
+In Fig. \ref{Fig. 2}, $R_n$ is evaluated by different $\boldsymbol{\beta}_m$ and $\beta_n$.
+The 10 nodes are assumed to establish a Rician channel since we placed the UAV at an altitude of 50 m.
+Clearly, as $\boldsymbol{\beta}_m$ increases, the interference nodes send fewer packets and enqueue them.
+Thus, we experience lower interference on the main link, and packets can be easily decoded at the UAV.
+Also, as $\beta_n$ increases for the source node to the upper bound, we will see different behaviors of $R_n$.
+The reason is that, as $\beta_n$ starts from the lower values, the impact of $P_n^{err}(\boldsymbol{\beta})$ is more than the $P_n^{dly}(\beta_n)$ and $P_n^{ov}(\beta_n)$ since the source node sends its packets in most of the time even under bad channel conditions.
 But, as $\beta_n$ gets closer to the upper bound, the source node tries to choose the good channel condition, so more packets will be stored in the queue.
 Thus, the impact of the packet drop in the queue ($P_n^{dly}(\beta_n)$ and $P_n^{ov}(\beta_n)$) will be more than the packet drop by the transmission error ($P_n^{err}(\boldsymbol{\beta})$).
-Overall, the maximum expected throughput could be estimated by the channel fading threshold around $\beta_n^{Ray} = 1.55$ and $\beta_n^{Rice} = 5.1$ according to our numerical experiments.

-Fig. \ref{Fig. 3} represents the decreasing level of expected throughput as the number of interference nodes increases.
-In this scenario, parameters are $\lambda_n = 80$, $P_n = 0.5$, $\beta^{Ray}=1.55$, $\beta^{Rice}=5.1$, and the first two interferer nodes are Rician and the other ones are Rayleigh.
-As it can be seen, the impact of the first two nodes on the expected throughput is more than the other ones, since Rician interference channels impose more costs on the expected throughput.
-It is apparent that, as the transmission power for interferer nodes increases, which are uniformly distributed in different ranges, the expected throughput decreases due to a stronger interference.
+Fig. \ref{Fig. 3} represents the decreasing level of $R_n$ as the number of interference nodes increases.
+In this scenario, the parameters are $P_n = 0.5$ W, $\beta^{Ray}=1.55$, $\beta^{Rice}=5.1$, and the first two interference nodes are Rician and the other ones are Rayleigh.
+Clearly, the impact of the first two nodes on $R_n$ is more than the other ones, since Rician interference channels impose more costs on $R_n$.
+Also, as the transmission power for interference nodes increases, which are uniformly distributed in different ranges, $R_n$ decreases due to a stronger interference.